shamanec/GADS/README.md

   * Both
     - Basic functionalities - Home, Lock, Unlock, Type text, Clear text
     - Basic remote control - tap, swipe
-    - Basic web Appium inspector - see elements tree with info only
+    - ~~Basic web Appium inspector - see elements tree with info only~~ TODO in new UI
     - Take high quality screenshots
-    - Simple logs display - Appium/WebDriverAgent logs when provider is in `debug`, some simple interaction logs
+    - ~~Simple logs display - Appium/WebDriverAgent logs when provider is in `debug`, some simple interaction logs~~ TODO in new UI
-    - Reservation - loading a device sets it `In use` and can't be used by another person until it is released
+    - ~~Reservation - loading a device sets it `In use` and can't be used by another person until it is released~~ TODO in new UI
     - Appium session refresh mechanism if a session timed out or was closed

 Developed and tested on Ubuntu 18.04 LTS, Windows 10, macOS Ventura 13.5.1